Abel Ruiz: Braga

+Girona

+On 27 June 2024, Ruiz signed for La Liga club Girona on a contract until June 2029.

 International career

 Ruiz made his debut for the Spain under-17 team on 25 October 2015, starting and scoring the first in a 2–0 2016 UEFA European Under-17 Championship qualification win against Andorra.
 He was also named in the list for the finals in Azerbaijan, despite being one year younger than his teammates.

 Ruiz finished the competition with four goals, being awarded the Silver Boot; he was also included in the tournament's best eleven.
 During the 2017 edition in Croatia, he captained the side as Spain achieved their ninth title.

 On 22 September 2017, Ruiz was included in Santiago Denia's squad ahead of the 2017 FIFA U-17 World Cup, and scored two braces in the tournament, scoring two goals in a 4–0 win against Niger on 10 October, and two more in a 3–1 semi-finals win against Mali on 25 October.

 Due to the isolation of some national team players following the positive COVID-19 test of Sergio Busquets, Spain's under-21 squad were called up for the international friendly against Lithuania on 8 June 2021.
 Ruiz made his senior debut in the 4–0 win in Leganés, missing a penalty in the match.

+At the 2023 UEFA European Under-21 Championship, in the 20th second of the match against Croatia, Ruiz scored the quickest goal in the history of the tournament, bringing a 1–0 victory to Spain and advancement to the quarter-finals.
+He finished as runner-up as England defeated Spain by 1-0 in the final and was named in the Team of the Tournament.

+Ruiz was called up to Spain U23 for the 2024 Summer Olympics as one of the three overaged players in the squad.
+He was appointed as the team captain and later became an Olympic gold medalist as Spain beat the hosts France 5-3 after extra time in the gold medal match.